monolive/security-workshop/README.md

-# ansible-hdp
+# security-workshop
-Ansible recipe to install HDP ( Hortonworks Data Platform)
+Ansible recipe to install HDP ( Hortonworks Data Platform) on a single node VM.

-It has been tested on Azure / OpenStack.
+It has been tested on Azure

 Currently, it's working with single DB - MySQL.
-The blueprint are not exporting password.
-The installation will initially fail but it will be overwritten following the installation.

 # How To
 Configure repositories and other variables in group_vars/all

-Add your blueprint in blueprints folder.
-You will also need to modify the host-mapping section to reflect your env.

 In case of failure, you may want to delete ambari-server package / delete /tmp/blueprint.json and /tmp/host-map.json as if they are present steps are skipped